NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 Various types of models are used to analyse different aspects of the climate.
 If the natural system is altered by assuming socio-economic trends, greenhouse gas emissions, or other activities by man, the climate models project future climates.
 These projections are scenarios of how man’s activities may affect the natural climate.

 ## Different types of models
-There are many types of numerical climate models which differ by their complexity and coupling between various components (from more or less simplified atmosphere only models, to coupled atmosphere-ocean models and fully coupled models including other components like the land, cryosphere, etc.).
+There are many types of numerical climate models which differ by their complexity and coupling between various components (from more or less simplified atmosphere only models, to models where the atmosphere is coupled with land and/or ocean, and now full Earth system models including biogeochemistry, hydrology, land use, etc.).

 <img src="../fig/ClimateModelsEvolution.gif">
 (from https://www.giss.nasa.gov) As computing power has increased since the 1970s, so has the complexity of the computer models used to simulate Earth's climate.
 Most of the time indicual components are developed separately and later coupled into more complex and comprehensive models which are then finely "tunned" so that the result is in line with the observed climate.